SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ### Enabling and configuring the Broker Metrics Endpoint

 To enable monitoring with all defaults, simply add `spec.monitoring.enabled: true` to the broker spec.
-This will setup a metrics service endpont through a Prometheus Metrics Service which offers a REST API that responds with broker metrics to GET requests.
+This sets up a metrics service endpoint through a Prometheus Metrics Service that offers a REST API that responds with broker metrics to GET requests.

-The next more advanced example shows a configuration with additional spec of defining the exporter image pulled from a private repo using a pull secret, the service type as Kubernetes internal `ClusterIP` and also TLS enabled for the service with key and certificate contained in Secret `monitoring-tls`.
+The next more advanced example shows a configuration with additional configuration to specify that the exporter image is pulled from a private repo using a pull secret, the service type is set to Kubernetes internal `ClusterIP`, and also TLS is enabled for the service with key and certificate contained in Secret `monitoring-tls`.
 The way to create the Secret is the same as for the [broker TLS configuration](#configuring-tls-for-broker-services).
 ```yaml
 spec:
   monitoring: